-For a referral to the Student Telehealth Counseling Network, please contact the Associate Vice President of Student Affairs.
+For a referral to the Student Telehealth Counseling Network, please click here.

 The Human Services Department supports to our North Country students through a partnership with Community Connections of Franklin County.
 In Fall 2021, NCCC introduced our Student Peer Advocates who assist students with problems such as mental health, addiction, health care, financial problems, housing, food, health insurance, etc. These Peer Advocates are current NCCC students who have been trained to provide resources and referrals for those in need.

 TEXT NCCC Peer Advocates at 1-866-869-PEER and receive a text response within 24 hours!

 If you have any questions, please feel free to reach out to Kathleen Dowd-Maloney, MSW, Human Services Department Chair.